Profile Picture

 • An Electron application developed to visualize and compare manual and AI-generated annotations of English translations of "Conversations on the Plurality of Worlds" by Bernard Le Bovier de Fontenelle, 1686

-• Extracted, aligned and segmented text to use with the Anthropic API
+• Extracted, aligned and segmented text to annotate with OpenAI's, Anthropic's and Gemini's APIs

 • Developed for the forthcoming publication: